 “I want to know if our situation is as dire as it sounds.
 Some of the eggheads are getting a bit skittish.
 I need to know if me and Jorgenson are going to have a riot on our hands.”

 Donovan and Lieutenant Kevin Jorgenson, the other marine, had been attached as their “security team”, although he wasn’t sure how much security a couple of jarheads could provide.
-But who knows what they were likely to encounter, and a few hired guns might come in handy.
+But who knew what they were likely to encounter, and a few hired guns might come in handy.

 “We have a plan, such as it is.
 If it doesn’t work, well, yeah, we’re in dire shape.
 Jordan doesn’t think our scientist friends will cause much trouble.
 They’re having fun with their toys and the black hole right now.
-If worst comes to worst, we can lock’em down.”
+If worse comes to worst, we can lock’em down.”